The voting age should be cut to 16, the convention on the Constitution has said.

 “This initiative is a fresh approach which gives citizens a chance to make their voice heard on important constitutional matters.

 “These issues are highly relevant to all Irish citizens and it is crucial that people engage in the process.
 I would encourage all citizens to take account of the Constitutional Convention schedule and have their say on the important matters that are yet to be discussed.”

 The January meeting also decided that presidential elections should not be held alongside local or European elections.

-The next meeting of the Constitutional Convention is on April 13 and 14 where the issue of whether same sex marriage should be supported will be discussed and voted on.
+The next meeting of the convention is on Apr 13-14, where the issue of whether same sex marriage should be supported will be discussed and voted on.

-The convention’s report has been laid in the library of the Houses of the Oireachtas today meaning the Government will have four months to respond to the call for reform.
+The convention’s report was laid in the library of the Houses of the Oireachtas yesterday, meaning the Government will have four months to respond to the call for reform.

 The first step will be a debate in the Oireachtas and, if the Government agrees to the proposal to amend the Constitution, it must also detail a timeline for a referendum.